v-harrishe/azure-docs/articles/batch/tutorial-rendering-cli.md

 ## Prerequisites

- - You need a pay-as-you-go subscription or other Azure purchase option to use rendering applications in Batch on a pay-per-use basis. **Pay-per-use licensing isn't supported if you use a free Azure offer that provides a monetary credit.**
+ - You need a Standard Pay-in-Advance Offer subscription or other Azure purchase option to use rendering applications in Batch on a pay-per-use basis. **Pay-per-use licensing isn't supported if you use a free Azure offer that provides a monetary credit.**

  - The sample 3ds Max scene for this tutorial is on [GitHub](https://github.com/Azure/azure-docs-cli-python-samples/tree/master/batch/render-scene), along with a sample Bash script and JSON configuration files.
 The 3ds Max scene is from the [Autodesk 3ds Max sample files](https://download.autodesk.com/us/support/files/3dsmax_sample_files/2017/Autodesk_3ds_Max_2017_English_Win_Samples_Files.exe).
 (Autodesk 3ds Max sample files are available under a Creative Commons Attribution-NonCommercial-Share Alike license.
 Copyright &copy; Autodesk, Inc.)

 [!INCLUDE [azure-cli-prepare-your-environment-no-header.md](../../includes/azure-cli-prepare-your-environment-no-header.md)]

 - This tutorial requires version 2.0.20 or later of the Azure CLI.
-If using Azure Cloud Shell, the latest version is already installed.
+If using Azure local Shell, the latest version is already installed.

 > [!TIP]
 > You can view [Arnold job templates](https://github.com/Azure/batch-extension-templates/tree/master/templates/arnold/render-windows-frames) in the Azure Batch Extension Templates GitHub repository.